joshbeard/joshbeard.me-website/now.md

 This is my [now page](https://nownownow.com/about).

-This is what I'm doing as of May 25, 2022:
+This is what I'm doing as of June 6, 2022:

 ```ascii-art-right
        ___